rightjs/rightjs-docs/docs/en/docs/dom/element.md

       function1, function2, function3
     ]);

-There are also shortcuts for all the standard dom-events.
-And you can use the name references for callbacks by as well
+There are also shortcuts for all the standard DOM events.
+And you can use the name references for callbacks as well:

     $('element').onClick('addClass', 'marked');

-And finally, you can trigger any event handler manually like this
+Finally, you can trigger any event handler manually like this:

     element.onClick('addClass', 'clicked');
     element.onKeypress('radioClass', 'typing');